quantumcore/supercharge/README.md

 ### Contribute
 If you would like to help me!
 Please do so!
 Also, I do not use branches because I always end up pushing to master.
 So, I always create another repositroy (private) for developement.
 So if you would like to help me, [Contact](#Contact) me.

-### Thank you
+### Thank you for bug reporting
 - [dannyvsdev](https://github.com/dennyvsdev)
 - [underg33k](https://github.com/underg33k)

 #### TODO :
-- Remove Password Hardcoding in Agent.
+- File sorting in the remote file listing.
+- Imrpovement of the file upload function.
-- Update Cryptography.
+- Console Updates.

 ### Contact
 - [Discord](https://discordapp.com/invite/8snh7nx)